KxSystems/docs/docs/basics/parsetrees.md

 1b
 ```

-When `eval` and `value` operate on a parse tree with no nested parse trees they return the same result.
+When `eval` and `value` operate on a parse tree with no nested parse trees, they return the same result.
 However it is not true that `eval` and `value` are equivalent in general. `eval` operates on parse trees, evaluating any nested parse trees, whereas `value` operates on the literals.

 ```q
 q)value(+;7;3)                  //parse tree, with no nested trees